MDR vs MSSP: Understanding the Difference

 Advanced threat detection

 Using EDR or XDR platforms combined with behavioral analytics and human analysts.
+For a detailed breakdown of how these technologies compare, see SIEM vs MDR vs XDR.

 Threat hunting